Netflix Q1 Earnings: Wrongly Valued Like A Growth Stock (NASDAQ:NFLX)

 Netflix Will Likely Adopt Legacy TV Practices

-During the conference call, the CFO pointed to the company's plans to increase revenues by adding ads to lower-cost memberships.
+During the conference call, the CFO pointed to the company's plans to increase revenues by including ads in lower-cost memberships.
 This may prove necessary, as a continuation of outright price increases is only possible in line with competitors.
-However, the fact that NFLX is starting to adopt old TV practices may also backfire, especially when comparing the streaming service to the YouTube's premium service, which is run by a much more financially flexible company, Alphabet (GOOG, GOOGL).
+However, the fact that NFLX is starting to adopt such legacy TV practices can also backfire, especially when comparing the streaming service to YouTube's premium service, which is run by a financially more flexible company with far stronger economies of scale and presence, Alphabet (GOOG, GOOGL).

 During the call, it was also hinted that the company intends to stagger the release of new episodes, i.e. weekly or bi-weekly, to increase user engagement at a given time and potentially drive ad-related revenues.
 I see this very critically, as the only reason to subscribe in the first place is to use the service regardless of the time.

-Conclusion - Is NFLX Rightly Still Valued As A Growth Stock?
+Conclusion - Is Netflix Rightly Still Valued As A Growth Stock?

 NFLX’ price-earnings and PEG ratios have fallen significantly below their five-year average valuations (Figure 3), but I believe that a comparison is flawed for several reasons.
 For one, we are still in the midst of a roaring bull market.
-Then investors became increasingly exuberant about technology-related stocks, and the COVID-19 pandemic only added fuel to the fire.
+Secondly, investors became increasingly exuberant about technology-related stocks, and the COVID-19 pandemic only added fuel to the fire.
 Certainly, NFLX benefitted handsomely from the measures imposed by governments around the world to contain the spread of SARS-CoV-2.
 However, I contend that we are in a time of change and that this trend will reverse as the world moves past the pandemic.
 Finally, competition will intensify further, and the multiples paid today for streaming providers will gradually approach a level more in line with that of conventional industries.

 Taken together, I fail to acknowledge why Netflix should trade at the lofty multiples it still trades at.
-My regular readers know that I only buy where I see tangible value, and Netflix does not fall into that category, even after the recent sell-off.
+My regular readers know that I only buy where I see tangible value that is not just supported by expectations.
+Netflix does not fall into that category, even after today's sell-off.
 The increasingly obvious commoditization of the streaming business and management’s continued cluelessness about monetizing shared accounts without breaking the company’s growth record leave me uninspired and I will gladly put my capital to work elsewhere.

 Thank you very much for taking the time to read my article.
 In case of any questions or comments, I'm very happy to read from you in the comments section below.